Colorado Springs Prostitution Defense Lawyers

 - Prostitute Making Display: Class 1 petty offense - Up to 6 months’ incarceration and up to $500 fine.

-If you or someone you know has been charged with a crime related to prostitution, call The Bussey Law Firm, P.C., immediately at (719) 475-2555.
+If you or someone you know has been charged with a crime related to prostitution in Colorado Springs, call The Bussey Law Firm, P.C., immediately at (719) 475-2555.
 We will discuss your case, explain your options, and help protect your rights.